-I graduated last year from the advanced standing program at Boston University’s Goldman School of Dentistry, earning my DMD Degree, and currently working as a general dentist.
+I graduated last year from the advanced standing program at Boston University’s Goldman School of Dentistry, earning my DMD Degree and working as a general dentist.
 Before coming to the US from India, I practiced dentistry after graduating from the Y.M.T Dental College and Hospital.
 I am most pleased to have finished dental school and practiced dentistry in the countries I now call home.
-Now, I feel it is the right time to devote myself entirely to my chosen specialty: Orthodontics.
+Now, I feel it is time to devote myself entirely to my chosen specialty: Orthodontics.
 I hope to earn a Master’s Degree in Orthodontics and focus my practice and research in this area for decades.

 Since earning my doctorate at BU in 2018, I have worked at Academy Dental in New Jersey.
 My professional interests include craniofacial biomechanics, long-term post-treatment stability, and Invisalign.
 I diagnose and formulate patient treatment plans, perform prevention and scaling and root planning, extractions, root canal treatments, complete and partial dentures, crown and bridgework, impressions, patient consultations, and composite and amalgam restorations.

 Volunteer work in dentistry has always been close to my heart.
 I want to continue giving of myself freely as an Orthodontics professional, just as I have in general dentistry.
-Especially while still in India, I found my primary recipe for excellent health and happiness, that most fundamental sense of wellbeing, as a volunteer in oral health campaigns, especially as a dental student.
+Especially while still in India, I found my primary recipe for excellent health and happiness, that most fundamental sense of well-being, as a volunteer in oral health campaigns, especially as a dental student.
 Nothing brings me as much joy as providing services to those who would not otherwise have access.

 My central professional dream is to think and act professionally as an Orthodontist who is knowledgeable about global dentistry, the progress being made in other parts of the world, and the opportunities that exist across the globe for improvement to be made in Orthodontics, especially in the Developing World and particularly in terms of developing broader access and availability to orthodontic treatments.